ldl-php/ldl-env-util/README.md

 ## Main ENV file concept

-A .env file is a file which is used to specify different configurations for different development environments, production/staging/development.
+A .env file is a file which is used to specify different configurations for different code environments, production/staging/development.
 These files are usually not committed in git and are comprised usually of:

 - Comments
 - Variables (VAR=VALUE)
 - Empty lines

-They contain vital settings for your application to work in each environment.
+They contain vital settings for your application to work on each environment.

 Examples of some useful use cases of .env: